asuh/front-end-windows/readme.md

 ### Clean up Windows

-Whether you're using a [https://www.microsoft.com/en-gd/store/b/signaturepcs](Signature PC from Microsoft), a manufacturer's Windows installation with third-party software or you installed Windows from scratch yourself, it's always a good idea to have a minimal and clean base installation with as few potential issues as possible.
+Whether you're using a [Signature PC from Microsoft](https://www.microsoft.com/en-gd/store/b/signaturepcs), a manufacturer's Windows installation with third-party software or you installed Windows from scratch yourself, it's always a good idea to have a minimal and clean base installation with as few potential issues as possible.

 There are a ton of community driven starter packages and files to help clean up and uninstall unnecessary software and files.
 [Tron](https://github.com/bmrf/tron) is an all-inclusive from start to finish that touches everything from uninstall software to cleaning up temp files and checking for malware.
-It can easily take a minimum of 2-3 hours because of how thorough it is.
+It can easily take a minimum of 2-3 hours because of how thorough it is, but I often just run specific sections that I think are necssary to clean up Windows, such as removing default apps or blocking telemetry.

 I've also included additional scripts and information on cleaning up and updating Windows in the [Boxstarter](#chocolatey-and-boxstarter) and [Privacy](#privacy) sections below.